Bleachfuel/react-carousel/readme.md

     - Second element (number): Interval duration in seconds (defaults to `0`).
 - **`intervalActive` (boolean, default: `true`):** Useful for controlling the interval.
 I.E stop the interval when hovering over something.
 - **`setLoading` (function):** Optional useState function that you can pass.
 The component will return `false` each time it paginates.
-More information below.
+More information down below.

 **Example with Customization:**